Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 tags: bsd, sysad
 ---

-Or *"How to use the autoinstall feature of OpenBSD 5.5 to get rid of YAIFO"*.
+Or *"How to use the autoinstall(8) feature of OpenBSD 5.5 to get rid of YAIFO"*.

-This post is also a [GitHub repository](https://github.com/Mayeu/NYaifO), if you want to do some feedback.
+This post is also a [GitHub repository](https://github.com/Mayeu/NYaifO), if you want to do some feedback, coding, or helping.

 ##Some warnings
 {:.no_toc}

 It is the first time I mess with `/usr/src`, and play with compiling my own image of OpenBSD.
-So everything may{be| feel} hackish {and|or} dirty.
+So everything may feel hackish and/or dirty.
 Constructive criticism more than welcome.

-I will not cover cross compiling here, and I only test this with the amd64 distrib.
-But I do not see any reason that may prevent this to work on other distrib.
+I will not cover cross compilation here, and I only test this with on amd64 machine.
+But I do not see any reason that may prevent this to work on other arch.

 ##What is this?
 {:.no_toc}